rapha18th/fruit-classifier/README.md

 Now you can add your friends as testers or apply for app review to share the bot with world.

-That is it.
+This is the end of the tutorial.
 I hope you enjoyed the tutorial, you can repeat the steps with an image dataset of your choosing or add features of your own.

 ## References
 * https://docs.fast.ai/tutorial.vision